Smoking vs Snorting Heroin: Effects & Dangers

 Smoking heroin can damage the respiratory system.
 Early, progressive emphysema and chronic respiratory symptoms are common among people who smoke heroin.8

-For example, there are several case study examples of bronchospasm and potentially deadly asthma exacerbations in the setting of heroin inhalation in the scientific literature.9 Another study published in the CHEST Journal found that smoking heroin is associated with a decline in lung function among people with chronic obstructive pulmonary disease (COPD) and higher rates of respiratory illnesses.8
+For example, several case studies found examples of bronchospasm and potentially deadly asthma exacerbations as a result of inhaling heroin.
+Another study found that smoking heroin is associated with a decline in lung function among people with chronic obstructive pulmonary disease (COPD) and higher rates of respiratory illnesses.8,9

 Long-Term Health Effects of Snorting Heroin

 Over time, snorting heroin can inflame and damage the mucosal surfaces inside the nose.
-People who snort heroin may erode the delicate nasal tissues to the point of perforating their septum (i.e., a hole in the tissue that separates the two sides of the nose) or suffer from chronic nosebleeds and other upper respiratory health issues.3, 10
+People who snort heroin may erode the delicate nasal tissues to the point of perforating their septum (i.e., a hole in the tissue that separates the two sides of the nose) or suffer from chronic nosebleeds and other upper respiratory health issues.3,10

 Signs of Heroin Addiction